 A few exceptions worth mentioning.
 Head to Zanzibar Souvenir Shop on Hamamni Street and look for Amour Aziz.
 This place creates beautiful pieces of useful art from recycled Stone Town doors.
 You can find for example handcrafted jewelry boxes beautifully decorated with gold tin.
 There are also some great craft shops on Cathedral Street and in and around the Old Fort which are worth checking out.

 We capped off our visit to Zanzibar with and Indian lunch at the Silk Route Restaurant and spice coffee where else but in Stone Town Cafe.
 At the airport, you’ll be hinted by the porters to give them some money in return for your bags to be loaded onto the plane.
 Don’t try and be a wise guy and just have a couple of $1 bills prepared.
 This will ensure you ever get to see your bags again.

 Our Zanzibar travels were over… for now, but the memories will last forever.
 The Spice Island did not disappoint and was an enchanting way to travel back in time while enjoying picture-postcard views.

 Our only real regret was not buying a Bao, which is a traditional Swahili board game played on an impressive piece of decorated wood with 32 holes.
-Aside from a good way to kill a few hours, it also makes a very nice decoration.
+Aside from being a good way to kill a few hours, it also makes a very nice decoration.